halamah/aspnetcorekafka/README.md

 with [Message(Name = "MyMessage")] attribute only overriding any values set in Default configuration above.

-# Message blocks (pipelines)
+# Message processing pipeline

-Message blocks are TPL blocks to allow message processing pipelining.
+Message pipelines are based on TPL blocks.

-## Batches, Buffer, Commit and Parallel execution per partition
+## Batches, Buffer, Commit/Store and Parallel execution per partition

 The order of attributes doesn't matter - the actual pipeline is always get built this way: